daveRendon/DevCamp/HOL/dotnet/03-azuread-office365/README.md

     >
     > `Microsoft.Owin.Host.SystemWeb`

 1. We need add code to handle the authentication and and cache the sessions tokens so we don't have to get them all time.
-Navigate to the Utils folder and create a 2 new helper class files.
-Create `AuthHelper.cs` and `SessionTokeCache.cs`
+Navigate to the `Utils` folder and create a 2 new helper class files.
+Create `AuthHelper.cs` and `Settings.cs`

 1. First let's update the Setting.cs class with the additional constants.
 Paste these values below the existing entries from HOL2.